bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 ### Predicates

 Not all conditions can be extracted into a variable.
-For example, it's more difficult to extract a condition if it itself depends on other variables or dynamic data.
+For example, extracting a condition is more difficult if it depends on other variables or dynamic data.

 For such cases, we can use _predicates_—functions that take an arbitrary number of arguments and return `true` or `false`.
 The function `isAdult` in the snippet below is an example of a predicate: